Entangled Photon-Pair Emission in Waveguide Circuit QED from a Cooper Pair Splitter: Theoretical model

-\end{widetext} where $\hbar\omega_{\pm}=\delta\pm\Delta\varepsilon_m$.
-The long time limit $(t \rightarrow \infty)$ corresponds to times much larger than the linewidths.
 Equations~(\ref{eq:8_wavepacket_1}) and (\ref{eq:9_wavepacket_2}) are the main theoretical result of this work: they describe a two-photon frequency-entangled state.
 When the final state of the two DQDs corresponds to $\ket{G_1}$ then the entagled state is described by the wavepacket Eq.~(\ref{eq:8_wavepacket_1}).
 Otherwise, when the final state of the two DQDs corresponds to $\ket{G_2}$, the entagled state is described by the wavepacket Eq.~(\ref{eq:9_wavepacket_2}).
 To better elucidate this result, we analyze, for example, Eq.~(\ref{eq:8_wavepacket_1}).
-The first term in the first bracket in $\tilde{c}_{k_L,k_R,1}$ constrains the frequency $\omega_{k_L}$ of the left photon to be peaked at $\omega_{+}$.
+The first term in the first bracket in $\tilde{c}_{k_L,k_R,1}^{(+)}$ constrains the frequency $\omega_{k_L}$ of the left photon to be peaked at $\omega_{+}$.
 This implies that the frequency of the right photon $\omega_{k_R}$ is peaked at $\omega_{-} + \Gamma_S/\hbar$ due to the term in the second bracket.
-Conversely, the second term in the first bracket in $\tilde{c}_{k_L,k_R,1}$ constrains the frequency $\omega_{k_R}$ of the right photon to be peaked at $\omega_{-}$, and the frequency of the left photon to be peaked at $\omega_{+}+\Gamma_S/\hbar$ due to the term in the last bracket.
-Notice that for $\Gamma_S=0$ the state is not entangled.
-We have also verified that the wavepackets Eqs.~(\ref{eq:8_wavepacket_1}),(\ref{eq:9_wavepacket_2}) are normalized $\sum_{k_{L},k_R}\left|\tilde{c}_{k_{L},k_R,1} \right|^2 = \sum_{k_{L},k_R}\left|\tilde{c}_{k_{L},k_R,2} \right|^2 =1/2$ (see appendix \ref{app:E}).
+Conversely, the second term in the first bracket in $\tilde{c}_{k_L,k_R,1}^{(+)}$ constrains the frequency $\omega_{k_R}$ of the right photon to be peaked at $\omega_{-}$, and the frequency of the left photon to be peaked at $\omega_{+}+\Gamma_S/\hbar$ due to the term in the last bracket.
+Note that when $\Gamma_S=0$, the state is not entangled, as each photon can be uniquely associated with a specific frequency.